All Episodes

 Big money is nervous about counterparty risk.

-We gotta do all these you know false flags and and gear up for World War 66 million infinity, whether it's domestic in the United States, domestic in the UK, domestic in France, you know, th those are arguably already scenes of war, you know, beginning in 2015 when all of the refugees were imported for cultural diversity purposes.
+We got to do all these false flags and gear up for World War 66 million infinity, whether it's domestic in the United States, domestic in the UK, domestic in France.

-You know, it's it's insane.
+You know, it's insane.

-Um and that's actually for a very similar reason.
+Um, and that's actually for a very similar reason.

 You know, who wants to get less money on government benefits?

-This uh this washout of you know, like the the truth sucks when you're broke, you know what I mean?
+And so, this is inevitable, this washout of, you know, like the truth sucks when you're broke.

-It's just this, but there's no way to avoid you you can't kick the can down the road forever.
+It's just this, but there's no way to avoid you.

-So this reckoning is arriving.
+So, this reckoning is arriving.

-That's that's my point.
+That's my point.

-It it is it is ever present.
+It is, it is ever-present.

-If you if you remember when it came on in April, kind of marked the low in the in the SP, and I gave a couple different scenarios.
+I mean, in kind of the best case scenario, if you remember when it came on in April, kind of marked the low in the SP.

-The upside, the most bullish one, the most upside potential played out, and that was like a 6410 price target, is what I was saying.
+The upside, the most bullish one, the most upside potential played out.

-There may be, and and I predictions are not without any fault, but there may be a few more subdivisions before upside exhausts, but we're we're looking at an order of magnitude of just weeks or a few months, and I think it's gonna be difficult to keep papering over this.
+There may be, and predictions are not without any fault, but there may be a few more subdivisions before upside exhausts.

-Uh, it's already very difficult.
+It's already very difficult.

-You've got 6.4% of mortgages already delinquent, and you've got subprime autos exploding in delinquencies, much both of those much higher than 08 and and through 2010 levels.
+You've got 6.4% of mortgages already delinquent, and you've got subprime autos exploding in delinquencies, much both of those much higher than 08 and through 2010 levels.

 And so the macro picture is already worse than it was when the SP was 700.

-And it's currently above 6400.
+And it's currently above 6,400.

 And commercial buildings.

-What the money printing cycle did, right?
+No, it's everything because what the money printing cycle did, right?

-You know, so that that saved Wall Street and the financial system in Q4 of 2008, but they're blowing that in you know a few hours at this point.
+So that saved Wall Street and the financial system in Q4 of 2008.

 Yes.